-Dan works as a freelancer, operating from bases in Cape Town and the UK.
-He is an owner/operator of a Sony F55 in Gates underwater housing and has filmed extensively with the RED Dragon and many other camera systems.
-Dan brings a wide range of expertise to shoots, with experience as a drone operator, skills in motion control time-lapse work, as well as long lens and sync work.
+I work as a freelancer, operating from bases in Cape Town and the UK.
+I'm an owner/operator of a Sony F55 in Gates underwater housing system and have filmed extensively with the RED Dragon / Weapon and many other camera systems.
+I can offer a wide range of expertise to shoots, with experience as a drone operator, skills in motion control time-lapse work, as well as long lens and sync work.

-Dan is equally comfortable and experienced working with large animals in dynamic situations such as bait balls or other feeding events, as he is complex and technical underwater shoots involving rebreathers, underwater time-lapse gear and macro scope systems, in order to cover intimate behavioural sequences from every angle.
+I am equally comfortable and experienced working with large animals in dynamic situations such as bait balls or other feeding events, as with technical underwater shoots involving rebreathers, underwater time-lapse gear and macro scope systems, in order to cover intimate behavioural sequences from every angle.

 BBC 'BLUE PLANET 2'